DurhamARC/git-novice/_episodes/10-wrap-up.md

 Thank you for attending the course today.
 We'd love to hear your feedback so I'll be sharing a link to the feedback form in the chat.

-The Teams channel will remain open so you can ask further questions in there.
+Please feel free to email me if you have any further questions.

 For more information on GUI git clients and other guides, take a look at the [Further Reading](../further-reading/index.html) page.